Structured Optimal Variational Inference for Dynamic Latent Space Models: Simulations and Real Data Analysis

-As a point of comparison, we also obtained dynamic visualization of the networks via MF (Figure~\ref{fig:class_MF}) and the popular \texttt{ndtv} package (ndtv: Network Dynamic Temporal Visualization, \cite{skye2021ndtv}).
+Next, we implemented SMF with the networks at all 8 time points under the same hyperparameter specification to visualize the dynamic evolution of the latent positions.
+Since the latent positions estimated directly from the algorithm are not identifiable, Procrustes rotation is performed \citep{hoff2002latent} where the latent positions of time $t=2,..,T$ are projected to the locations that are most close to its previous locations ($t=1,...,T-1$) through Procrustes rotation.
+Observe that the inner product is invariant to this transformation.
+Figure~\ref{fig:class} shows the dynamic evolution of the variational mean of the latent positions for both students and instructors (an animated version of Figure~\ref{fig:class} is provided in the supplementary material).
+At time point $1$ (i.e., at the beginning of the class) the students indexed by $\{1,...,20\} \backslash\{7,14\}$ are approximately grouped into the following clusters $(6,11,15)$, $(3,8,13)$, $(10,12,4,5)$, $(1,18,9)$, $(2, 19)$ and $(20,17,16)$.
+The locations of the students remained the same until time point $4$.
+From time point $4$ to $5$, the inner-group distances between $(1,9,18)$ and $(4,5,10,12)$ became smaller, which reflected the real scenario that the students were assigned into groups.
+Then the group structure of the students remained similar for the remainder of the class.
+Overall, the evolution reflected the collaborative behavior between certain groups as they performed specific tasks during the class.
+As a point of comparison, we also obtained dynamic visualization of the networks via MF (Figure~\ref{fig:class_MF}) and the popular \texttt{ndtv} package (ndtv: Network Dynamic Temporal Visualization, \citealp{skye2021ndtv}).
 Although \texttt{ndtv} package is known for its dynamic networks visualizations through animations, static snapshots of the visualizations can also be created using \texttt{filmstrip} function (Figure~\ref{fig:class_2}).
 First, unlike Figure~\ref{fig:class}, the latent positions estimated via MF in Figure~\ref{fig:class_MF} did not have a smooth temporal evolution, as the MF assumed independence across the time points.
 In addition, compared to our visualization in Figure~\ref{fig:class}, results from the \texttt{ndtv} package in Figure~\ref{fig:class_2} lacked a clear pattern of the network evolution.
 For example, the students indexed $\{1,18,9\}$ stayed close to each other at time points $t=5,6,7$ in Figure~\ref{fig:class}, while in Figure~\ref{fig:class_2}, $18$ is far away from $(1,9)$ at time $t=6$, while being connected to $1$ at the neighboring time points $t=5,7$.
-Similar phenomenon can be seen for student indexed $5$ at time $t=5$, where in Figure~\ref{fig:class} it is close to $(4,10,12)$ while in Figure~\ref{fig:class_2} it is not.
+A similar phenomenon can be seen for student indexed $5$ at time $t=5$, where in Figure~\ref{fig:class} it is close to $(4,10,12)$ while in Figure~\ref{fig:class_2} it is not.
 The ability of our methodology to borrow information across time is specifically due to the Markovian structure \eqref{eq:prior} imposed on the evolution of the latent positions endowed with the Gamma prior~\eqref{eq:prior_sd} on the transition variance, allowing sufficient probability near the origin.
 Thus our methodology revealed a more realistic pattern in the evolution in Figure~\ref{fig:class} compared to MF and \texttt{ndtv} as most of the detected changes remained concentrated in time $t=4,5$ for the students (when the students formed groups) and $5,6,7$ for the instructors (after the instructors began assisting the students).